Here are some interesting Denmark Facts which were chosen and researched by kids especially for kids.

 Here are some interesting facts about Denmark's geography:

-The current reigning monarch is Frederik X. His mother Margrethe II. was Queen of Denmark from 1972 until 2024 when she resigned and her son succeeded on the royal throne.
+The current reigning monarch is Frederik X. His mother, Queen Margrethe II, was Queen of Denmark from 1972 until 2024, when her son succeeded her on the royal throne.
 King Frederik (the Tenth) is married to Queen Mary, who is originally from Australia.
 They have four children.

 The Danish royal family lives most of the times in Amalienborg Palace in the capital city.

 The duties of the royal family include welcoming foreign state visitors and promoting charitable causes.
-However, the queen does only play a very limited part in the Danish government, however, she appoints a new government after national elections.
+However, the king only plays a very limited part in the Danish government, but he appoints a new government after national elections.

 Sankt Hans bonfire - image by Stig AlenasSoccer and handball are the most popular sports in Denmark.
 Many Danish people are soccer fans.